HCUM/empiano/README.md

 ## Setup

 ### Electrode Setup
 The electrodes were placed in two rings around the upper right forearm.
 Each of the rings counted five electrodes and had to include either ground or reference electrode.
+When using the EMBody toolkit, we attached the reference electrode close to the elbow and the two channels on opposite sides of the upper forearm.

 <p align="center">
     <img src="./pics/figures_electrode_ring.jpg" alt="electrode_ring" width="500"/>